gdaviduu/House-Sparrow-Genome-Analysis/README.md

 ***Intermediate steps needed prior to visual curation*** JupyterNotebook for:
 1. Randomly selecting 3 individuals of each genotype (HOM_REF, HET, HOM_ALT) for
-2. Generating the Samplot images (.png) for PlotCritic
+2. Generating the Samplot images (.png) for PlotCritic.

 ***Snakefile #3:***
 Setting up a project in PlotCritic for visual curation, using SV-Plaudit on an Amazon Instance